Mission Statement

 (2) Proven acts detrimental to professional jail service or to the criminal justice system.

-(3) Conviction or commission of any felony or Class B misdemeanor as defined by N.C.
-State Administrative Code.
+(3) Conviction or commission of any felony or Class B misdemeanor as defined by the North Carolina Administrative Code.

 ARTICLE XII